Maisie Williams: 2022: Pistol

+2024: The New Look

+In May 2022, it was announced that Williams had been cast in the upcoming Apple drama series The New Look.
+Set under the backdrop of World War II occupied Paris, she portrays Catherine Dior (Legion of Honour recipient for her actions in the French resistance), the younger sister of the fashion designer Christian Dior whose style was at the time eclipsing that of Coco Chanel.

+The series was released in February 2024.
+A second season has been ordered.

 Forthcoming roles

 In May 2022, it was reported that Williams has been cast in Sinners vs Saints, an adaptation of Anthony Delano's "Joyce McKinney and the Case of the Manacled Mormon" an 'over the top' true story about an eccentric American who was accused of abducting and raping the subject of her sexual obsession, a Mormon missionary called Kirk Anderson, in England in the 1970s.
-The same month it was announced that Williams had been cast in the upcoming Apple drama series The New Look.
-Set under the backdrop of World War II occupied Paris, she portrays Catherine Dior (Legion of Honour recipient for her actions in the French resistance) the younger sister of the fashion designer Christian Dior whose style was at the time eclipsing that of Coco Chanel.
+In November 2024, George R.R.
+Martin hinted at a new project with her.

 Commercial promotional work

 In 2015, Williams delivered what The Daily Telegraph described as a feminist speech in New York at the launch of Always' "Like a girl" campaign.
 The speech was aimed at the Generation Z demographic of which Williams is a member.
 On 2 February 2020, Williams sang "Let It Go", from the film Frozen, in an Audi commercial that aired during the broadcast of Super Bowl LIV.
 In July 2020, she featured in the Apple MacBook's "Made in the UK" campaign ad celebrating UK-based creators alongside others including screenwriter and actor Michaela Coel, artist Grayson Perry, film maker Jenn Nkiru, animation studio Aardman, printmaker Gabriella Marcella, rapper Dave and singer Labrinth.
-In Summer 2020, she was also appointed as an ambassador for Cartier's new Pasha de Cartier watch.
+In summer 2020, she was also appointed as an ambassador for Cartier's new Pasha de Cartier watch.

 In April 2021, H&M announced Williams as its global sustainability ambassador.
 This followed H&M's announcement in December that its foundation will be spending $100 million (£72 million) on green initiatives.
 The aim was to promote the brands move to a circular fashion model where customers recycle unwanted garments, resulting in less waste and lower environmental impact H&M. However, Williams and H&M received a backlash from some sustainability activists and fair fashion campaigners, accusing both of greenwashing.
 The fast-fashion brand recycling initiative was criticised for not going far enough, for not using sustainable materials from the outset, for perceived poor treatment of its workers and failure to meet the Living Wage targets they set themselves.
 The company strongly defended itself.
 Williams was criticised for lending her celebrity name and financially benefiting from the corporate partnership.